sabrina-woo/fruitgame/README.md

 - Ever since my first coding class, I would find myself interested in how the video games that I play are coded.
 By creating this simplistic game, I can explore the mechanisms that I have been curious about.
-- I would like to create something visually appealing, and I believe that creating a simplistic game with this concept would allow for a wide range of flexibility/**creative liberty in rendering the final product**.
+- I would like to create something visual, and I believe that creating a simplistic game with this concept would allow for a wide range of flexibility/**creative liberty in rendering the final product**.
 - As I enjoy playing video games, being able to play the final product would be highly satisfying.

 ## User Stories

-- As a user, I want to be able to use the left and right arrow keys to move.
+- As a user, I want to be able to control the direction of my character.
 - As a user, I want to be able to be able to add fruit to the basket by hitting the fruit.
+- As a user, I want to be able to update my score throughout the game.
-- As a user, I want to be able to view my score as it updates throughout the game.
+- As a user, I want to be able to view my score throughout the game.
+- As a user, I want to face both fruit and enemies
 - As a user, I want the game to end when I hit an enemy